alex-entrainment/DIY_AV-Entrainment/audio/README.md

 - **Frequency Tester** – audition up to ten binaural beat pairs in real time.
 - **Audio Thresholder** – find your hearing threshold and set the track's output level.
 - **Add Subliminal Voice** – encode external audio as an ultrasonic subliminal and insert it into the selected step.
+Only local audio files are accepted.
 - **View Timeline** – render an interactive Plotly timeline showing all steps, voices and overlay clips.